RENEW Wisconsin’s Solar for Good initiative fosters the expansion of solar power among mission-based nonprofits and houses of worship in Wisconsin.

 In October 2017, RENEW Wisconsin and Wisconsin Green Muslims hosted a webinar about the Faith and Solar Initiative and Solar for Good.
 To view a recording of the webinar, click HERE.

-How do I leverage my grant?
+How do I leverage my Award?

 “Gap” funding for a financed system.
-If your organization is looking to finance a system through a bank loan or other arrangement, our grant can reduce the amount you need to finance.
+If your organization is looking to finance a system through a bank loan or other arrangement, our award can reduce the amount you need to finance.
 This means smaller, more affordable ongoing payments.

 Who is eligible for Solar for Good funding?